Admission to this course is restricted to:

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-The required readings for this course are detailed in the course syllabus that will be made available in the first seminar.
-All of the readings can be accessed through the catalogue of the University’s Library.
-There are no mandatory books to buy.
+The required readings for this course are detailed in the course syllabus that will be made available on Brightspace.